Sweden Passes 'Good Behaviour' Law Allowing Deportation of Misbehaving Ghanaians, Other Immigrants

 “Anyone who doesn’t make the effort to do the right thing shouldn’t be able to count on staying,” Minister of Migration Johan Forssell said when he proposed the bill.

-YEN.com.gh earlier reported that a High Court in Uganda awarded a law student approximately KSh3.6 million (about GHS 312,046) in compensation after ruling that her university acted unfairly by reversing its decision to recognise academic credits transferred from a foreign institution, thereby delaying her graduation.
+YEN.com.gh earlier reported that a High Court in Uganda had awarded a law student approximately KSh3.6m (about GH₵312,046) in compensation after ruling that her university acted unfairly.

-The court found in favour of Samantha Mwesigye, who transferred to Uganda Christian University (UCU) after studying law at King's College London.
+The court found in favour of Samantha Mwesigye, who transferred to Uganda Christian University after studying law at King's College London, after their decision delayed her graduation.

 Source: YEN.com.gh